The growth of the Bulgarian Artillery :

 Minister was colonel Nikola Ivanov.
 The reserve artillery regiments were

-disbanded, and gave their gun to the active regiments, that were then composed
+disbanded, and gave their gun to the active regiments, that were then

-raised with the surplus guns.
+were raised with the surplus guns.
 The

 mortars, now designed howitzer, were attached to the fortress artillery.
 A 5th